“The Proof is in the Dough”

 Result 3: Collapsed Dough

-If, after making the indention, the dough collapses, it has fermented too long.
+If the dough collapses after making the indention, it has fermented too long.
 Don’t worry!

 Just knead for 1 minute, form it into a ball, and set it to ferment again for the correct time.